Visiting Non-Degree Status

 Students may request to enroll in courses in the BALS program as a visiting non-degree student.
 Students may complete a maximum of 12 credit hours in this status.
 Please note that the only undergraduate program that students may take course from through the visiting non-degree status is the BALS program.

 Visiting Non-Degree Students in Undergraduate Level Courses Offered by Other Departments

-If you are interested in taking undergraduate level classes please contact the Georgetown's Office of Undergraduate Admissions. http://uadmissions.georgetown.edu/special_program/
+If you are interested in taking undergraduate level classes from any other department, please contact Georgetown's Office of Undergraduate Admissions and inquire about their Visiting Student Program.

 Students currently enrolled in colleges or universities within the Consortium of Universities of the Washington Metropolitan Area (such as American, George Mason, and George Washington Universities, among others) should follow the procedures described on the Registrar's Office website to seek permission to enroll in courses.

 The deadline for completing the application process to take courses during the Summer 2017 term is May 1, 2017.
 Your official transcripts, Registration Request Form, and departmental permissions must be received by this date in order to be eligible to take your desired course(s).
 For more information, please see the Registration Procedures page.

 The McDonough School of Business does not currently accept visiting non-degree students.

 The School of Foreign Service does not currently accept visiting non-degree students.